miragejs/ember-cli-mirage/docs/v0.3.x/models.md

 Define models by adding files under `/models`.
 These are automatically registered with `schema`, which is how you'll access your model classes in your route handlers.

+Note - if you're using Ember Data and version 0.3.3 of Mirage or later, models will be detected and auto-generated for you in-memory, so you don't need to define the files yourself.

 ---

 ## Defining Models